MapManagement/gpu-passthrough/passthrough/first_try.md

 (there is stuff like CPU pinning or the option ``host-passthrough`` instead of ``Copy host CPU configuration``).
 ![](/resources/config-cpus.png)
-Now you add the storage device for your botting image.
+Now you add the storage device for your booting image.
 Hopefully you already donwloaded the Windows 10 ISO.
 To create such a device, you have to click on ``Add Hardware`` on the bottom left.
 Click on a so called ``Storage`` device, choose ``Select or create custom storage`` and find your image file.
 Change the ``Device type`` to ``CDROM device`` and